memento-j/movie-finder/README.md

 # Movie Finder

-Movie Finder application to practice my HTML, CSS, and plain JavaScript 😀👍
+Movie searcher application to practice my HTML, CSS, and plain JavaScript 😀👍

 ## How it was made